SaltSouls/Calm-Mornings/README.md

 <details>
   <summary><b>FAQ:</b></summary>

+**Q: How does this work with Persistent mobs?**

+A: If they are named, it ignores them; otherwise it will drop their equipment when despawning them.

 **Q: Where should I leave suggestions or feedback?**

 A: I would love to hear any suggestions or feedback you have!
 I only ask that you leave it as a new issue here as it makes it easier for me to manage and track.